Maxim-Mazurok/google-api-typings-generator/gapi.client.classroom-v1/readme.md

 await gapi.client.classroom.courses.get({id: 'id'});

 /*
+Returns the grading period settings in a course.
+This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user isn't permitted to access the grading period settings in the requested course or for access errors. * `NOT_FOUND` if the requested course does not exist.
+*/
+await gapi.client.classroom.courses.getGradingPeriodSettings({
+  courseId: 'courseId',
+});

+/*
 Returns a list of courses that the requesting user is permitted to view, restricted to those that match the request.
 Returned courses are ordered by creation time, with the most recently created coming first.
 This method returns the following error codes: * `PERMISSION_DENIED` for access errors. * `INVALID_ARGUMENT` if the query argument is malformed. * `NOT_FOUND` if any users specified in the query arguments do not exist.
 */
 await gapi.client.classroom.courses.list({});